erigones/esdc-docs/user-guide/network/esdc-overlay-cmd.rst

     * Restart appropriate system services if needed.
     * Check overlay requirements.

+.. contents:: Table of Contents

 .. _esdc_overlay_cmd_create:

 Creating an overlay rule
 ------------------------

 Usage of the ``create`` subcommand:

     .. code-block:: bash

         esdc-overlay create <overlay_rule_name> [node_list|all] [raw_overlay_rule_string]

-Creating an overlay rule on all compute nodes in the *Danube Cloud* installation can be as simple as running
+Creating an overlay rule on all compute nodes in the *Danube Cloud* installation can be as simple as running:

     .. code-block:: bash

         esdc-overlay create mynewoverlay

 More complex usage can define subset of compute nodes that will host the new overlay rule:

     .. code-block:: bash

         esdc-overlay create localoverlay node01.local,node02.local,node03.local

 Or you can create a completely custom overlay rule (all nodes, port 4790, MTU 1300):

     .. code-block:: bash

         esdc-overlay create customers all "-e vxlan -p vxlan/listen_ip=0.0.0.0,vxlan/listen_port=4790 -s files -p files/config=/opt/custom/networking/customers_overlay.json -p mtu=1300"

-**Notes**:
+Notes:
     * If you provide a node list to ``esdc-overlay`` (anything other than ``all``), only these compute nodes will be touched by Ansible.
     * In the node list, you can provide also non-existent node names.
 This way you can configure future nodes in advance.

 .. _esdc_overlay_cmd_update:

 Updating an overlay rule
 ------------------------

 Usage of the ``update`` subcommand:

     .. code-block:: bash

         esdc-overlay update [overlay_rule_name] [node_list|all] [raw_overlay_rule_string]